lakshmisudhakar/Angular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### Search Reciepe Items
+Dashboard is the landing page of the application and disaplying the random Meal Data.
+When the user click Search meal nav and input box from the search results, the details of that meal shows:
+• Name of the dish
+• Image of the dish
+• Optional video of how to prepare the dish
+• A List of ingredients including measures
+• Instructions how to prepare the dish

 ### Project dependencies and devDependencies ------------

 1. Bootstrap :
-   With Bootstrap we can build responsive, mobile-first, and ARIA accessible projects on the web using Angular and the world's most popular front-end CSS library — Bootstrap v4.5.2.
+   With Bootstrap we can build responsive, mobile-first on the web using Angular and the world's most popular front-end CSS library — Bootstrap v4.5.2.
    Please refer below url for more details: https://getbootstrap.com/